 - Be able to answer "No" to all questions on the PADI/RSTC Medical History form, or secure a physician’s approval for diving prior to the start of the course

 - Knowledge Development/Pool or Shallow Water Training: We’ll review information on how the full face mask works.
 Then we will spend some time going over basic skills with the full face mask in shallow water.

 - Open Water Training: Over the course of two dives, you apply the knowledge and skills you developed to refine under real-world diving conditions.
 Successfully completing both open-water training dives qualifies you for PADI Full Face Mask Diver certification.

-During the colder months (December- April) we’ll start with a pool session on a separate day from the dives at Hyde’s Quarry (unless noted otherwise).
-During our warmer months (May- November) we’ll meet at Hyde’s Quarry where we’ll start off in shallow water and then complete our two dives.
+During our warmer months (May- November) we’ll meet at one of the local lakes or quarries where we’ll start off in shallow water and then complete our two dives.